No Spend Challenge: Rules, How to Do It for a Month

 Free ideas include:

-- Reading, decluttering, organizing, or starting a small home project
+• Reading, tidying up, or a small home project

-- Spending time with friends through walks, game nights, or shared meals at home
+• Spending time with friends on walks, games or spending time together at home

 What to Do After the No Spend Month